-There are a wide variety of tools used, artifacts generated, and findings uncovered in the UX design process, and they are captured in an assortment of documents.
+There are a wide variety of tools used, artifacts generated, and findings uncovered in the UX ui design process, and they are captured in an assortment of documents or even a prototype.
 Our most recognizable, bread-and-butter artifact is the good ol’ wireframe.

 Wireframes—typically monochrome skeletons of designs created for speedy evaluation—are great.
 They allow us to translate input from many unrelated parties into one document that everybody can review.
 Many different job functions evaluate wireframes; business analysts, project managers, marketing executives, all sorts of designers and developers, various other vendors and service providers—even the target audience when product testing.
 The wireframe allows everybody to see how their individual needs will be addressed and gives the entire team a chance to work out all the kinks before any heavy lifting needs to occur.

-There are pros and cons, but in certain cases, it makes sense to skip the wireframe phase altogether.
-A lot of time could be saved by handling the UX and visual design at the high-fidelity level straight after discovery.
+There are pros and cons, but in certain cases, it makes sense to skip the wireframing phase altogether.
+A lot of time could be saved by handling the UX and visual design at the high-fidelity level straight after discovery or while preparing for prototyping.
 This would give others an opportunity to evaluate both the functionality and the look and feel of the product at the same time, from user testing participants to clients and colleagues.

 Let’s find out why wireframes can sometimes be problematic, when skipping them makes sense, and how to adapt a no-wireframe process to a workflow.